specifications are approximate and subject to changes in function of the

 a must for traditional boat building.
 See a complete hull building

-all our stitch and glue boats, the C17 is easier to build than other plywood
+all our stitch and glue boats, the CX19 is easier to build than other

-are many options to consider but the first one should be positive and
+first option to consider should be positive and upright buoyancy (unsinkable

 This can easily be easily achieved with our marine flotation foam.
 For